mackhendricks/k8s-external-vault/README.md

 ## Injecting secrets into the pod (Done by Development Team)

+## Create Secret for Pulling Images from a Registry

 ### Create yaml file to deploy sample example.
 Please change the external-vault to the IP or DNS name of your Vault Instance.

 ```